How to Manage Money as a College Student?

 Managing Student Loans

-Managing student loans is a critical aspect of financial planning for college students.
-Students can minimize debt after graduation with the right understanding of loan types and repayment strategies.
-By creating a repayment plan early and exploring options like deferment or income-based repayment, students can avoid loan default and its long-term financial consequences, ensuring smoother financial stability post-college.
+To manage money as a college student, it’s important to understand how to handle student loans effectively.
+With the right knowledge of loan types and repayment strategies, students can minimize debt after graduation.
+Creating a repayment plan early and exploring options like deferment or income-based repayment can help avoid loan default and support long-term financial stability post-college.

 Understanding different loan types